whitecube/laravel-sluggable/README.md

 ### Cross-language redirects

-If the slug provided in the URL does not correspond to an available current-language slug, but corresponds to a slug in another language, this package can automatically redirect to the proper slug.
+If the slug provided in the URL does not correspond to the current locale's slug translation, but corresponds to a slug in another language, this package can automatically redirect to the proper slug.

-An example: given the above example's post, we can access it this way
+An example: given the above example's post, we could imagine the following routing configuration:

 ```
 /en/posts/the-title
-// or
 /fr/articles/le-titre
 ```

 But if we visit `/fr/articles/the-title`, the package will automatically perform a `301` redirect to `/fr/articles/le-titre`.

-This behavior can be disabled by setting `public $disableCrossLangRedirect = true;` on your model, in which case visiting `/fr/articles/the-title` will just render a `404` page.
+This behavior can be disabled by setting `public $slugTranslationRedirect = false;` on your model, in which case visiting `/fr/articles/the-title` will just render a `404` page.

 ## Contributing